Student Code of Conduct Philosophy

 - Termination of Scholarship: Removal/termination of any scholarship provided by Dominican University.

-- Expulsion: Permanent separation of the student from the university.
+- Dismissal: Permanent separation of the student from the university.
 The student will not be allowed to re-enroll in the university.
 The student is banned from university property, facilities and events.

 - Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Students or designee.

-Violations of the Caritas Commitment are violations of the Code of Conduct and can result in the following sanctions:
+Violations of the Caritas Commitment are violations of the Code of Conduct and can result in sanctions, such as warnings, fines, educational/creative projects or a suspension.

-A student is responsible for all tuition and fees during a suspension or if an expulsion is implemented.
+A student is responsible for all tuition and fees during a suspension or if a dismissal is implemented.
 Any of the above sanctions may be imposed upon groups or organizations found in violation of the Student Code of Conduct.
-In addition, deactivation, derecognition, loss of all privileges (including status as a University registered group or organization), for a specified period of time.
+In addition, deactivation, de-recognition, loss of all privileges (including status as a University registered group or organization), for a specified period of time.

 Failure to Complete Conduct Sanctions